istio/old_mixer_repo/doc/dev/adapters.md

   the datatype of dynamic fields using the [ValueType enum](https://github.com/istio/api/blob/master/mixer/v1/config/descriptor/value_type.proto), which has 1:1 mapping between Go data types and its enum values.

-* *HandlerBuilder* interface: This define the methods that Mixer uses to pass the `Types` to the adapter.
-Mixer passes all possible `Type `information for which the adapter might expect to receive corresponding `Instance` objects at request time.
+* *HandlerBuilder* interface: This defines the methods that Mixer uses to pass the `Types` to the adapter.
+Mixer passes all possible type information for which the adapter might expect to receive corresponding `Instance` objects at request time.
 Adapters implement per template `HandlerBuilder` interface for Mixer to call into them.

 ### Summary